deeplearning4j/deeplearning4j/index.md

 # What is Deeplearning4j?

-Deeplearning4j is the first commercial-grade, __open-source__, distributed __deep-learning__ library written in __Java__.
+Deeplearning4j is the first commercial-grade, __open-source__, distributed deep-learning library written in Java.
 It is designed to be used in business environments, rather than as a research tool.
 DL4J aims to be cutting-edge plug and play, more convention than configuration, which allows for fast prototyping for non-researchers.

 Here are a few problems you can solve with deep learning: